gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

   `non-mirrored` projects.
 This ability should be added in a future GitSwarm release.

-* Git Fusion, when installed on CentOS 7 or RHEL 7, does not support HTTP(S) authentication.
+* Git Fusion, when installed on CentOS 7, does not support HTTP(S) authentication.
 This issue prevents pushing new work to a Git Fusion repo, including any updates in GitSwarm that would be mirrored to Git Fusion.
-Instead, use SSH connections when Git Fusion is hosted on CentOS/RHEL 7.
+Instead, use SSH connections when Git Fusion is hosted on CentOS 7.

 * GitSwarm project names can only contain letters, numbers, underscores, periods, and dashes, and must begin with a letter, number,